 IMB prioritises the health and safety of all our employees and visitors.
-In light of the recent coronavirus outbreak, we are taking the following precautions to minimise its impact and spread.
+In response to the ongoing COVID-19 outbreak, we are taking the following precautions to minimise its impact and spread.

 Events & seminars

 Onsite events, seminars, meetings, and external visits have been temporarily suspended and replaced with online solutions.
 Please check our events and seminars pages for the current status of any upcoming event.

 Employees who are ill (no matter what kind of illness) should have their doctor provide a sick note and stay at home as usual.
 Employees who fit quarantine criteria may not enter IMB.
 Anyone who has been in a risk area in the last 14 days, has had close contact with returnees from a risk area, or has been diagnosed as infected with the coronavirus are required to report these situations to IMB’s Safety Team (safety(at)imb.de) and are under no circumstances allowed to enter IMB.

 Anyone who has had contact with a COVID-19 infected person must stay at home for 14 days and immediately inform their respective supervisor.
 This applies regardless of symptoms.
 Anyone infected with COVID-19 must remain at home or in medical care.

 In general, employees have been advised to socially distance themselves during this time and not meet others outside of their household, as recommended by the Federal Ministry of Health.
 Employees should instead stay in contact with each other via email, telephone, chats and video calls.

 IMB management is continuously monitoring the situation and will update staff and visitors as more information becomes available.
 We thank you for your support during this time and encourage you to check this page weekly for the most updated information on our onsite operations.